🐶 Don’t Miss a Whisper: 10 Early Signs Your Dog Is in Pain

 Veterinarian examining a Shih Tzu's open mouth with a tool while the dog sits calmly on an exam table, checking for dental pain.

-Bad breath isa solid gold sign!
+Bad breath is a Grade-A clue!
 Regular dental checks are the Bee’s Knees for pain-free kisses and avoiding a sneaky toothache.

 ✅ Spike’s Dental Grade Check